cceh/m-salt-api/docs/_sources/index.rst.txt

       }

    :query q: The query.
 Restrict the result to headwords matching this query.
-   :query fulltext: Fulltext query.
+   :query fulltext: Full-text query.
 Restrict the result to headwords of articles
                     matching this text.
    :query lang: :ref:`transliteration <t13n>` scheme of the `q` and `fulltext`
                 parameters.
 Default "x-iso".